The time is right for adopting a framework for the protection of cultural heritage.

 The campaign seeks to raise awareness of UN Member States regarding the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and its additional protocols, as well as recent resolutions by the UN Security Council.

 To that end, the J. Paul Getty Trust has initiated a series of papers on culture at risk.

-Nina Connelly is a research associate at the Ralph Bunche Institute of the CUNY Graduate Center, where she is researching international development and the United Nations.
-She is a PhD candidate in political science and teaches at Baruch College.
+Nina Connelly is a research associate at the Ralph Bunche Institute of the City University of New York's Graduate Center, where she is researching international development and the United Nations.